manymodels/publicai.us/README.md

 ---
 title: Building Public AI with Libraries
 layout: page
-description: A public AI pilot program for libraries.
+description: An AI pilot program for public libraries.
 ---

 ## 🌐 A New Role for Libraries in the AI Age